AaltoSciComp/scicomp-docs/triton/tut/array.rst

    In this case you can simply pass the ``--array`` option as a command-line argument to ``sbatch``.

 Exercises
 =========

-1. Using the ``pi.py`` example from the :doc:`interactive tutorial
+1. Using the ``pi.py`` example from the :ref:`interactive tutorial
-   <interactive>`, create a job array that calculates a combination
-   of different iterations and seed values.
-Average them all to arrive at a more accurate Pi.
+   exercises <triton-tut-exercise-repo>`, create a job array that calculates a combination of different iterations and seed values, and save them all to different files.
+Look at the outputs and see how you would combine them together.
+Advanced: average them all to arrive at a more accurate pi.

 2. Using one of the techniques above, use ``memory-hog.py`` from the :doc:`interactive tutorial <interactive>`.
 Make an array job that